mjhea0/running-mate/README.md

 $ pip install running-mate
 ```

 Running Mate stores data in a local SQLite database.
-Start by creating the database, creating a new Mate (which represent your AI/ML model), and generate the baseline statistics:
+Start by creating the database, creating a new Mate (which represents your AI/ML model), and generate the baseline statistics:

 ```python
 from mate.db import connect_db, version_or_create_mate